HelloThereMatey/mag_sputter_tool/auto_control/docs/system_summary.md

 ## Software Architecture

-The control software replaced legacy LabVIEW systems with an open-source stack combining Python backend with C++ firmware, providing modern, maintainable automation and safety interlocks.
+The control software replaced an old LabVIEW based control software stack (running on a Windows PC) with an open-source stack combining Python backend with C++ firmware using low-cost hardware (Raspberry Pi 5 & Arduino Mega).

 ### Core Control Stack